The Physics of Data Egress: How to Burn $180k in a Weekend

 Cloud cost overruns rarely come from bad engineers — they come from bad assumptions.
 The most dangerous assumption in modern architecture is that data movement is cheap, reversible, or operationally trivial.
 It is none of those.

-Architects must therefore design not for uptime, but for economic survivability under failure.
+Architects must design for economic survivability under failure.
 That means:

 High availability is not a topology.
 It is an economic property of your system under stress.
 If your architecture cannot afford to fail, it cannot be trusted to succeed.